It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 - If you are a facility account, the only value is My Recipes.
 The My Recipes label allows users of a facility account the ability to quickly find recipes owned by their account on the Recipe Listing screen (see Finding and Opening a “My Recipe" Recipe (for Facility Accounts) ).

-- If you are a system or corporate account, then to have the recipe be available to child accounts, assign the appropriate Recipe Box label (e.g., Entrees Poultry, Sides Vegetables).
-If the recipe is a therapeutic recipe (e.g., low salt), then select the appropriate therapeutic label (e.g., Dietary Low Salt).
+- If you are a system or corporate account, then to have the recipe be available to child accounts, assign the appropriate Recipe Box label.
+A recipe box label identifies the recipe (e.g., Entrees Poultry, Entrees Vegetarian, etc.), including a recipe that is a therapeutic substitute for a regular recipe (e.g., Gluten Free, LoCal, Low Salt, etc.) and/or IDDSI-compliant (e.g., SB6, MM5, etc.).
 Note: There is the option to keep the My Recipes label, but this will prevent the recipe from being available to its child accounts.
 Recipe boxes can also be created by system and corporate account for their purposes (see Recipe Box Labels for more information).

-Name (also known as system name or lookup name) - enter the unique name for the recipe.
+- Name (also known as system name or lookup name) - enter the unique name for the recipe.
 The name should follow the protocol of starting with a general category and include production information to allow for searching and listing recipes.
-For example, “Beef Burger Patty Ckd 2.8 oz” or “Cake Banana f/Plain Mix Unfrosted”.
+Optionally, you can add a facility identifier at the end of the name to identify it as a recipe owned by your account.
+For example, “Beef Burger Patty Ckd_FAC_ID” or “Cake Banana f/Plain Mix Unfrosted_FAC_ID”.
 The character limit is 40.

-Display Name - the display name is the user-facing name that is available on menus and reports.
+- Display Name - the display name is the user-facing name that is available on menus, reports, and the front-end ordering apps (Touch app, POS, Portal app).
 The display name does not have to be unique (i.e., other recipes can have the same display name).
 The character limit is 30.

 -